LPD-EPFL/dsig-artifacts/README.md

 ## Run experiments

 From the gateway, once everything has been deployed, you can simply run the scripts in the `experiments/`.
-Logs of the experiments will be generated on the respective machines, but it is possible to gather them all using:
+Logs of the experiments will be generated on the `~/dsig-artifacts/logs/` folder of the respective machines, but it is possible to gather them all using:
 ```sh
 ./gather-logs.sh
 ```
+This will gather all the logs in the gateway's `logs/` folder.